tansawit/jarvis-line/README.md

 Current feature set include:

-- Current weather and condition
+- Current weather and condition ("weather in Bangkok", "Bangkok weather")
-- Directions
+- Directions ("Directions to the Grand Palace", "Siam Paragon directions")
-- World Clock
-- Movies in theaters and showtime
+- Movies in theaters and showtime ("movies", "showtimes")